The intensive 2-week program will integrate comprehensive formal instruction on:

 Apply for pilot money to generate preliminary data to expand your funding portfolio

-Year-round mentoring and coaching to address issues like bias and harassment and other topics not typically discussed with mentors
+Year-round mentoring and coaching to address issues like career development and grant writing

 This is a program supported by NHLBI and hosted on campus but not a University program.